-While Aquacopia's first aquaculture venture capital fund is fully invested, it actively shepherds the growth and development of that portfolio.
-The fund also continues to look for certain, exceedingly rare, cooperative opportunities: either in businesses that bolt on to an existing portfolio company or for individual action by co-founder David Tze.
+While Aquacopia's first aquaculture venture capital fund is fully invested and terminating as of December 2016, the fund partners continue to look for certain, exceedingly rare, cooperative opportunities: either in businesses that bolt on to an existing portfolio company or for individual action by co-founder David Tze.

 The fund is not making new investments in standalone companies.

 Nutrinsic Corporation produces sustainable, high-grade proteins that can serve as a fish meal replacement in animal feeds, primarily those destined for the aquaculture industry.
 The firm has developed the only known (patented) process for generating such high-quality single cell proteins from aqueous waste / byproducts that originate from food, beverage, and biofuel producers.
 One joint venture: iCell Sustainable Nutrition, China.

 Cobia farm, caring for ocean and human health

 Open Blue believes that the best way to raise fish is in the deep sea.
 With one acquisition, it created the largest open ocean mariculture system in the world, minimizing impact to the ecosystem.
 Its cobia fish are raised in a stress-free, low-density, high-energy environment, resulting in a healthier fish that is versatile, firm, buttery, naturally high in protein, and rich in Omega-3's.

 Equipment innovation for raising seafood in exposed, open ocean conditions